Understanding Rates

 Toledo Water and Sewer

-Through 2027, rates established by the Toledo Regional Water Commission will impact customers as Toledo water rates are equalized for communities purchasing their water.
-All customers who receive Toledo water will see an increase in water.
-There are no increases to your sewer charge if your wastewater is treated by the City of Toledo.
+Through 2027, rates established by the Toledo Regional Water Commission are equalized for communities purchasing Toledo water.
+There is no increase to Toledo sewer charge at this time.

 Oregon Water and Sewer